[Interview] Cloud of mistrust over Malta's new government

 "What do you say to that?! ...
 It was very hurtful.
 I wanted to punch him in the face when he said that," Caruana Galizia said.

-But the old slur aside, Abela's "first test" as a reformist would be whether Mizzi and Keith Schembri, another former top official named in corruption revelations, would swiftly face trial, he noted.
+But the old slur aside, Abela's "first test" as a reformist would be whether Mizzi and Keith Schembri, another former top official named in corruption revelations, would swiftly face trial, Caruana Galizia noted.

 "The whole country is boiling with anger that Keith Schembri is out and about and everyone in the police is just shrugging their shoulders", Caruana Galizia said.

-And for all of Abela's promises, two of his appointments have also prompted concern.
+And for all of Abela's promises, two of his other appointments have prompted concern.

 The new man in charge of the home affairs portfolio, Byron Camilleri, is a former chief whip of the ruling Labour Party.